Mactan Channel: History

 The Port of Cebu — the second largest port in the country — is located along Mactan Channel and has been used since the Spanish Colonial Period.
 It was organized as a Channel in Cebu on March 1, 1958.
-The channel was first spanned by the Mactan–Mandaue Bridge in 1971 and then by the Marcelo Fernan Bridge in 1999.
+The channel was first spanned by the Mactan–Mandaue Bridge in 1971, the Marcelo Fernan Bridge in 1999, and then by the Cebu–Cordova Link Expressway in 2022.

 Since the 2000s, the channel has suffered from pollution, exacerbated due to its position off of Metro Cebu, a large metropolitan area.
 It is claimed that the waters of Mactan Channel have "become so polluted that eating marine life caught from its waters can cause illnesses in humans and may even contribute to long-term diseases like cancer".
 The sources from the pollution have been identified from the various rivers in Metro Cebu which empty into the channel, as well as residents and industries along the coast dumping their wastes directly into the channel.
 The pollution has also caused siltation, which has caused the channel to get shallower, with studies claiming the channel, at its shallowest parts, is only 8 m deep, barely enough for ships navigating the waterway which must at least also have a draft of the same depth.